-- 1. The examiner will ensure that invigilators are designated for written examinations.
-The invigilators will maintain order during the exams and ensure that they run smoothly, on behalf of and under the responsibility of the Board of Examiners.
-The invigilators will observe the 'Directives and guidelines for invigilators', which will be available in the examination location. - 2.
-At the request of or on behalf of the Board of Examiners the student will be required to identify him/herself using his/her student ID or other valid proof of identity (a passport, ID card or driving licence). - 3.
-The student must follow the instructions issued by the Board of Examiners, the examiner or the invigilator that have been published before the start of the examination and the instructions that are given during the examination or immediately after it has ended. - 4.
-A student who does not comply with the provisions contained in or pursuant to the second and third subsection may be excluded from further participation by the Board of Examiners or the examiner.
-In these cases no mark will be recorded for the examination. - 5.
+- 1. The examiner will ensure that invigilators are appointed for an examination who will supervise the examination on behalf of and under the responsibility of the Board of Examiners to ensure that examination proceeds properly.
+The invigilators will observe the Rules of Procedure for Examinations (Reglement van Orde bij Toetsen), which are available in the examination room. - 2.
+The following applies regarding entering an examination room: - a. only students with a valid identity document may gain access to the examination.
+Acceptable identity documents are a campus card, passport, identity card or driving licence - b. students may only gain access to the examination if they have a valid examination ticket or if they appear on the list of examinees. - 3.
+At the request of or on behalf of the Board of Examiners, students are required to show proof of identity using their campus card or valid identity document (passport, ID card or driving licence). - 4.
+The student must follow the instructions issued by the Board of Examiners, the examiner or the invigilator that have been published before the start of the examination and the instructions that are given during the examination or immediately after it has ended. - Any student who does not comply with the provisions laid down in or pursuant to section 3 and 4 may be excluded from further participation by the Board of Examiners or the examiner.
+In these cases no mark will be recorded for the examination. - 6.
 Examination paper and scrap paper will be provided.
 The student immediately writes down his/her name and student number on all papers.
-Only the work written on examination paper will be assessed.
-The student must bring his/her own writing and drawing materials. - 6.
-If the use of a calculator is permitted during an examination, the student must bring his/her own calculator, which must be in compliance with the function limits indicated by the examiner. - 7.
-During an examination the student may not have in his/her possession nor may he/she consult any books, lecture notes, other notes or other documents unless the examiner has decided otherwise. - 8.
-During an examination the student may not use any pre-programmable calculators, computers, mobile telephones or other devices that have comparable functions, a memory function or the capability to connect to the Internet, unless the examiner has decided otherwise. - 9.
-During an examination the student may not copy from other students or exchange information and/or materials with other students in any manner whatsoever, either inside or outside the location where the examination is held. - 10.
-Answers may not be written in pencil unless the examiner has given permission to do so in advance. - 11.
-The student may not take the examination assignments with him/her after the examination has ended unless the examiner has decided otherwise. - 12.
-Students who wish to participate in an examination more than 30 minutes after the examination in question has started will not be admitted. - 13.
+Only work written on official examination answer sheets will be assessed.
+The student must bring his/her own writing and drawing materials. - 7.
+During examinations, students may not use or have any aids such as pre-programmed calculators, computers, mobile telephones or other devices with similar functions unless the examiner has decided otherwise.
+If the use of any such item during an examination is permitted, students must themselves bring their own calculators or aids, which must be in compliance with the function limits determined by the Board of Examiners.
+The examiner may make an exception in this regards, provided this is announced in advance. - 8.
+During an examination the student may not have in his/her possession nor may he/she consult any books, lecture notes, other notes or other documents unless the examiner has decided otherwise. - 9.
+Answers may not be written in pencil unless the examiner has given permission to do so in advance. - 10.
+The student may not take the examination assignments with him/her after the examination has ended unless the examiner has decided otherwise. - 11.
+Students who wish to participate in an examination more than 30 minutes after the examination in question has started will not be admitted. - 12.
 The student is not permitted to leave the location where the examination is being held within 30 minutes after an examination officially starts.
 In urgent cases permission may be given to leave the location where the examination is being held after those 30 minutes have passed, under the supervision of an invigilator.
-No more than one student may be absent at any given time. - 14.
+No more than one student may be absent at any given time. - 13.
 Before the student's final departure from the location where the examination is being held (not earlier than 30 minutes after the examination in question has started) the student must hand in the examination work, on which he/she has written his/her name and student number on each page, to the examiner or invigilator.

-Article 17 Assessment
+Article 14 Assessment